gtfierro/localization/README.md

 UPDATE: due to the benchmarks done below, the following command seems to work much much better:
 ```
-tcpdump -tt -w - -U -s80 -e -i wlan0 -y IEEE802_11_RADIO
+tcpdump -tt -w - -U -s80 -e -i wlan0 -y IEEE802_11_RADIO -F /root/router-filter
 ```

 The ```-w - -U``` options take the place of the previous ```-l``` option, and seem to handle the output of text much more robustly, so that stdout doesn't muck everything up.
 The ```-s80``` is important because it limits the packet capture size to 80 bytes, which is enough for us to get out the BSSID and SA (source address) from the packet from the 802.11 radiotap header, which is what contains everything about signal strength.
 Make sure you apply the following patch to tcpdump before you compile (see later section on how to cross compile tcpdump with custom patches for OpenWrt).
 The patch fixes up the printing of the radiotap header (which is why we specify the ```-e``` flag to tcpdump) so that we can see exactly what field and what units we are dealing with.
+Also make sure that router-filter (from the repo) is in the root directory.

 ```
 --- a/print-802_11.c